ldandoy/jeu-de-go/README.md

 ## What is it ?

 It's a repository for a playing go game.
 Attention, it's in developpement, and it's not currently working...
+It's done with NodeJs for the server and Angular for the client.

 ### Start the server